bv1910/doppler-shift-estimation/README.md

 - Target classification (Cars, Drones, People)
 - Real-time progress display

----

-##  How to Run
-1. Clone or download the repo
-2. Open `web_app/index.html` in any modern browser (Chrome, Firefox, Edge)
-3. Upload your ZIP dataset
-4. Adjust parameters and click **Process Data & Estimate Doppler Shifts**

 ## Doppler Radar Theory

 The Doppler shift in radar systems is given by: